mebauer/PUI2018_mb6203/HW11_mb6203/README.md

 # HW11 ASSIGNMENTS:

 ## Assignment 1.
 Work from the skeleton notebook with inline instructions.
+For assignment 1, CUSP student Urwa Muaz assisted me with this skeleton notebook.
+I also collaborated with Manrique Vargas for our weekly Wednesday night study session.

 ## Assignment 2.
 Improve your plot from HW8 based on the feedback you recieved from your classmates.